BLMS Supplemental Guidelines

 In addition to the standard hot lunch program, a la carte items are available for purchase and include items such as vendor pizza, beverages, snacks, etc. Prices for a la carte items vary and are subject to change.
 Students must have sufficient funds to purchase a la carte items.

 If a student forgets a lunch or does not have funds to purchase items they may seek assistance from a lunch supervisor.
-We are here to help!
+We are here to help and all students will receive the food they need.
+Students are not permitted to have food or drinks delivered to campus using delivery services; please refer to ‘Bringing Items to School’ for the drop off procedure for food brought into school through the day.

 Lunch Behavior Expectations and Procedures